kenny067/Churn_Customers/README.md

 Syria Tel, a telecommunication company, wants to predict customer churn.
 Identifying customers who are likely to stop using their services soon.
 Churn represents a major financial challenge, as acquiring new customers is often more expensive than retaining existing ones.
 By analyzing customer data, Syria Tel can devolop targeted strategies to improve customer retention and reduce revenue loss
 ### Project Overview
 In this project we aim to build a classifier to predict whether a customer will ('soon') stop doing business with Syria Tel, a Telecommunications company.
+This project analyzes customer churn for Syria Tel, a telecommunications company.
+The goal is to identify patterns and factors contributing to customer churn and develop predictive models to assist in proactive customer retention strategies.
 #### Objective
 - Are churned customers more likely to have high or low usage
 - The corelation between churn and other variables
  ## DATA UNDERSTANDING
  The dataset has 21 variables with a record of 3,333 records

+Key variables include customer service calls, international plan subscription, total usage, and tenure.

+The target variable is churn, indicating whether a customer has left the service.
  ### Import the libraries
 - **Data manipulation** : pandas, numpy
 - **Visualization** : matplotlib, seaborn